ecarlstrom/discordbot/issues.md

 - Bot can occasionally crash if a song is queued right as the previous queue ends.

-- Identified a bug with a playback dependency that causes some occasional instability with Youtube playback.
+- Identified a bug with two playback dependencies that causes some occasional instability with Youtube playback.
 Working on a fix for this at the moment.